AKeybladeMaster/AKeybladeMaster/README.md

 ### Hi there 👋
-Heya, I'm Beasty (20 y.o.), currently studying at @Unimib.
+Heya, I'm Beasty, currently studying at @Unimib.
 Games and food lover, but also looking to be a game dev!

 ### Basically, a noobie dev 😥
 But don't worry, I'll learn in no time!
 I catch up quickly 😃